A Little Bit About the History of Thailand

 Temperatures are highest in March and April with average temperature of 28 degree Celsius to 38 degrees Celsius and humidity averaging between 82.8 percent to 73 percent.
 There are 3 seasons in Thailand though in certain parts of the country one weather pattern may dominate for the good part of the year.

-Rainy Season: mid May to mid November.
+Rainy Season – This time of year lasts from May to mid-November.
 There are raining in early July and raining all over the country.
-The most raining is in September, overall.
+The most rain is in September, overall.
 In the southern provinces of Phuket, Krabi, and Trang the rainy season lasts pretty much all year with a slight break in January.
 The most rain is received in October and November usually.

-Winter Season: mid November to mid February.
+Dry Season – From mid-November to mid February is the dry season.
 There are heavy raining and flooding in the southern of Thailand.
 Therefore, this season is not good for traveling along the west bank of Thailand.
 It never snows in Thailand but if you spend time in the far north during December to February you might be waiting for it.
 It does get almostÂ freezing cold during those months in the far north.